 “No. No, I don’t want to go to the doctors.
 It’s just a little stomach bug.
 Natalie says she thinks she had something similar right before the formal.
 It’ll pass.
 Just, give me a couple more days, alright?”

-I considered saying no, I considered running out of the room in case I’d get sick too, and I considered telling Momma anyway.
+I considered saying no. I considered running out of the room in case I’d get sick too.
+I considered saying fine, then telling Momma anyway.
 But I owed Marta more than that, so I just sighed.
 “Two more days.
 If you’re still sick, then I’m telling Momma.”

 “Fair enough.”
 Marta sat up a little straighter, “Come on.
 Let’s go back to bed.”